Researching file formats 19: Java class file

 Researching file formats 9: Digital Forensics XML

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: Digital Forensics XML.
+Comments welcome directly to the Library of Congress.
 Digital Forensics XML, XML for your digital forensics.
-This had me thinking about BitCurator, which is a toolkit that had several years of public funding, and some institutional tie-in, but now has a community group and I wasn’t sure about what the sustainability model for the project was?
-There’s a consortium, but is the membership model...
+This had me thinking about BitCurator, which is a toolkit that had several years of public funding, and some institutional tie-in, but now has a community group and...

 Read more